cdown/chrisdown.name/posts/2013-07-05-setting-up-local-github-mirror-with-cgit-git-daemon.md

 In the next 5 minutes, you should see your public repositories on cgit.

+You can also optionally initialise the last modified time to the time of the last commit for each repository so that they don't all display the time at which you first cloned for repos that you no longer commit to -- here's a little script I wrote.
+The source shows that if it fails to find info/web/last-modified, then head/refs/\[default branch\], then it looks at packed-refs.
+As such, we update the mtime of packed-refs to match the time of the last commit.

+    #!/bin/bash
+    for dir in /srv/git/*.git; do
+        commit_time="$(GIT_DIR="$dir" git --no-pager log -1 --format='%ai')"
+        touch -d "$commit_time" "$dir/packed-refs"
+    done

 ## git-daemon

 You'll want to have an init script to run git-daemon.
 I wrote this one up, I